RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

-\begin{remark}[Scope of the contraction guarantee] The contraction result applies to the operator under the frozen-parameter interpretation (target networks for $\Gamma_{epi}$, held-fixed critic weights for $\kappa$) and does not imply convergence of the full learning dynamics.
-Contraction is preserved when penalties are fixed per backup; it may fail when penalties depend on the value function being updated---an impossibility demonstrated in \texttt{Counterproof.lean}.
+\begin{remark}[Scope of the contraction guarantee] The contraction result applies to the operator under the frozen-parameter interpretation (target networks for $\Gamma_{epi}$, held-fixed critic weights for $\kappa$) and does not imply convergence of the full deep-RL learning dynamics.
+Contraction is preserved when penalties are fixed per backup; our counterexample shows a specific Q-dependent penalty for which contraction provably fails (\texttt{RESAC-Counterproof.lean})---the result is a sufficient failure condition, not a universal impossibility, and Q-dependent penalties with sufficiently small Lipschitz constants may still contract.
 We analyze a surrogate operator using an upper bound on the original aleatoric penalty (cf.\ Appendix~\ref{app:scope}, S2); this is conservative but does not affect the existence or uniqueness of the fixed point. \end{remark}